 What is Forex Market Liquidity?

-More simply, suppose you need to buy some Euro with US Dollar.
-Then you need someone in the market who will buy your US dollar & return you his Euro.
+In simple terms, suppose one needs to buy some Euro with the US Dollar.
+Then, (s)he needs someone in the market who would buy his/her US dollar & give Euro in return.

-In order buy anything you always need someone who will sell that thing.
-Vice versa in case of sell.
-If you need to sell potato then you need someone who will buy your potato.
-This supply and demand availability is called liquidity.
+To buy anything one always needs someone who would sell that particular thing.
+While selling it has to be vice versa.
+If one needs to sell a potato then, (s)he must find someone who would buy a potato.
+This supply and demand chain system is called liquidity.

-The more participant in a specific market, the more liquid that asset will be.
-The currency market has the highest liquidity.
-Not to mention cryptocurrency these days is gaining liquidity also.
-World businesses cannot move without currency transactions over cross-border, thus there will always be a good flow of supply and demand in the forex market.
+More the participants available in a specific market, the more liquid that asset will be.
+The currency market exhibits the highest liquidity.
+Needless to mention that cryptocurrency is quickly gaining liquidity.
+Global businesses cannot function without cross-border currency transactions.
+Hence, there will always be a generous flow of supply and demand in the forex market.

-The banks are liquidity providers.
-Because all of our currencies get exchanged via banks.
-Banks decide the rates based on the market supply and demand, availability of traders.
-The following are the top Global Banks who are the major forex market liquidity providers.
+The banks provide liquidity since all of our currencies get exchanged via banks.
+Based on the market supply and demand, availability of traders, banks decide the rates.
+Given is the list of the top Global Banks who are the major forex market liquidity providers.